Why do I need preparation to run a marathon ?

 Make sure you are well-hydrated prior to the start of the race.
 Drink lots of water during the week before the race.
 This optimizes your hydration before you hit the start line.

 Eat a diet rich in complex carbohydrates, such as breads, rice, pasta and starchy vegetables.
 This helps maximize your glycogen (energy) stores.
 Don't experiment with new foods this week.
 Carbohydrate loading (carb loading) can be complicated.
 Try it some other time, perhaps before other long runs.

 Be sure you have on hand your hydration and food sources for the race, including an electrolyte source.
 Be sure these are the same you have tested during your long runs.
 Nothing new on race day!

 Adjust your strength training

-Consider tapering your strength training for the last 4 months of training.
-For the last 6-8 weeks prior to an event, strength training should consist only of calisthenics, ball exercises, Pilates, or other strength training methods with minimal external resistance.
+Consider tapering your strength training for the last four months of training.
+For the last six-eight weeks prior to an event, strength training should consist only of calisthenics, ball exercises, Pilates or other strength training methods with minimal external resistance.
 The goal is not to build new muscle, but to maintain your strength going into your event.